Allowing Remedy SSO to authenticate applications in iframes

 Use cases overview

-To enable Remedy SSO authentication flow of the a application in an iframe, you must configure the Allow-From Domains option on the RSSO server:
+To enable the Remedy SSO authentication flow of an application in an iframe, you must configure the Allow-From Domains option on the RSSO server:

 - Your application is launched in an iframe:

 In this use case, your application is launched from a parent application in an iframe.

 Your application is launched in a nested iframe:

 In this use case, your application is launched in an iframe from the grandparent application.

 This use case is not limited to launching application in iframes from a second-level hierarchy.
 The level of nested hierarchy is not restricted, and you can have a child application launched from a grandparent, grandgrandparent, etc.

 System requirement prerequisite for applications in nested iframes